lhr-solar/BPS/Docs/source/glossary.rst

   Open Drain/Collector
     A configuration of a pin on a microcontroller where typically logical '0' corresponds to '0V' while logical '1' corresponds to a high impedance state (Hi-Z).
 This is often used to allow multiple devices to share a single wire for communication.
 This stands in opposition to a "push-pull" configuration.

+  Op-Amp
+    An operational amplifier is a circuit element that performs mathematical operations on input voltages.
+It is most commonly used to increase these inputs by a certain magnitude to make them easier to read by the microcontroller.

   Positive Logic
     Logical 1/true is a high voltage/on and a logic 0/false is a low voltage/false.